Software-Research-Lab/CBM-Application-Software/README.md

 ## Inverse definition answer

-Returns attitude to the subject by inversion of pronoun and adjective content:
+Dialog key **you, your, I, my** (inverse definition of subject) returns attitude to the subject by inversion of pronoun and adjective content:

     user: What is your favorite color?
     _bot: My favorite color is green

 ## Contextual question

-Answer with link to previous answer context by exist conjunction:
+Dialog key **why** answer with link to previous answer context by exist conjunction:

     user: who are you
     _bot: I am your friend